 Trying the Cry it out method

-We quickly realized that our presence in his room kept him crying longer because he knew we would give in and pick him up.
-If we left the room, he realized he wouldn’t be getting that, and he just went to sleep.
+We quickly realized that our presence in his room kept him crying longer and we would give in and pick him up.
+If we left the room, he wouldn’t be getting picked up, and he just went to sleep.
 So we started putting him to bed, saying goodnight and leaving the room, and he was always done crying and asleep by the time we turned on the baby monitor in our bedroom.
+Somewhat of a modified cry it out.

 Now Baby H has gotten to the point that he is calm when we put him down in his crib and doesn’t cry at all!
 I repeat, he doesn’t cry!
 I just put him down, and he smiles up at us and then starts looking at his mobile.
 Just like that!
 This amazing progress took about a month or so (our travel in July threw everything off, and we had to start over again).